Animesh-00/Discord-OAuth2-Gateway-Bot/readme.md

-#If You wabt a discord bot / any code in python and nodejs feel free to contact Animesh_exe on discord
+***#If You want a discord bot / any code in python and nodejs feel free to contact Animesh_exe on discord.***

-#why this code you may ask?:
+***#why this code you may ask?:***

-#I mad this so that people could use this instead of pyaing 30$ to buy from some skechy guy on discord or pay 5$ a month for them to host your bot for you.
+***#I made this so that people could use this instead of paying like 30$ to buy from some skechy guy on discord or pay 5$ a month for them to host your bot for you which can be done by you by putting a little bit of effort for free***
-# OAuth Nitro Bot
+# OAuth Discord Bot

-Discord OAuth2 and Nitro Distribution Bot.
+Discord OAuth2 Bot.

 This bot utilizes Discord's OAuth2 flow to collect authorized user data (including access tokens, refresh tokens, and email), stores them in a local database, and provides administrative slash commands to manage the user base, check token validity, and bulk join users to a specified server.